amitkumar-Github8/Serverless-Resume-Parser/INSTRUCTIONS.md

   - [ ] `AmazonSNSFullAccess`
 - [ ] Click **Create Role**

-> 🛡️ **Note:** This role lets Lambda access all the AWS services it needs to process resumes.
+> Note: This role lets Lambda access all the AWS services it needs to process resumes.

 ---

-## 3️⃣ Create an S3 Bucket for Resumes
+## 3. Create an S3 Bucket for Resumes

 - [ ] Go to **S3 → Create bucket**
 - [ ] Bucket name: `resume-parser-uploads-demo`